Study shows that federated learning can lead to reduced carbon emissions

 This state of affairs motivated researchers at the University of Cambridge, the University of Oxford, University College London, Avignon Universite, and Samsung to investigate more energy-efficient approaches to training AI models.
 In a newly published paper, they explore whether federated learning, which involves training models across a number of machines, can lead to lowered carbon emissions compared with traditional learning.
 Their findings suggest that federated learning has a quantitatively greener impact despite being slower in some cases.

 The effects of AI and machine learning model training on the environment are increasingly coming to light.
-Ex-Google AI ethicist Timnit Gebru recently coauthored a paper on large language models that discussed urgent risks including carbon footprint.
+Ex-Google AI ethicist Timnit Gebru recently coauthored a paper on large language models that discussed urgent risks, including carbon footprint.
 And in June 2020, researchers at the University of Massachusetts at Amherst released a report estimating that the amount of power required for training and searching a certain model involves the emissions of roughly 626,000 pounds of carbon dioxide, equivalent to nearly 5 times the lifetime emissions of the average U.S. car.

 In machine learning, federated learning entails training algorithms across different devices holding data samples without exchanging those samples.
 A centralized server might be used to orchestrate the steps of the algorithm and act as a reference clock, or the arrangement might be peer-to-peer.
 Regardless, local algorithms are trained on local data samples, and the weights (the learnable parameters of the algorithms) are exchanged between the algorithms at some frequency to generate a global model.